TiTok: Transfer Token-level Knowledge via Contrastive Excess to Transplant LoRA: Prompts for Synthetic Query Generation

 \section{Prompts for Synthetic Query Generation}

 In this section, we present the prompts used for generating synthetic queries.
 Each prompt includes five examples, which correspond to the seed prompts taken from the original data.
 For BBH, which consists of multiple subtasks, we specify task-specific instructions and formatting rules so that the generated queries and labels are structured according to the expected format.
-Each BBH subtask is paired with its corresponding rules and output format to ensure consistency across the benchmark, and Table~\ref{tab:bbh_prompt} illustrates the case of \textit{boolean\_expressions} as a representative example.
+For example, Table~\ref{tab:bbh_prompt} illustrates the case of \textit{boolean\_expressions} as a representative example in detail.